Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 A character can force open a barred door by using an action and succeeding on a DC 25 Strength check.

-Strahd visits the dungeon occasionally to see whether any characters have become trapped here iHe'can enter a cell by entering mist form.
+Strahd visits the dungeon occasionally to see whether any characters have become trapped here.
+He can enter a cell by entering mist form.

 K74A .
 FORGOTTEN''TREASUR,E.